gaia-pipeline/gaia/README.rst

 Roadmap
 =======

-Gaia is currently in alpha version available.
-We extremely recommend to not use it for mission critical jobs and for production usage yet.
+Gaia is currently available as alpha version.
+We extremely recommend to not use it for mission critical jobs and for production yet.
 Things will change in the future and essential features may break.

 One of the main issues currently is the lack of unit- and integration tests.
 This is on our to-do list and we are working on this topic with high priority.

-It is planned that other programming languages should be supported in the next few month.
+It is planned that other programming languages should be supported in the next few months.
 It is up to the community which languages will be supported next.

 Contributing
 ============